-Uddhav Thackeray to visit Ayodhya today, skip ‘aarti’ over Coronavirus scare
+Will give Rs 1 crore for Ram Temple: Uddhav Thackeray in Ayodhya

-Mumbai, Mar 07: Maharashtra Chief Uddhav Thackeray will visit Ayodhya today along with his family to mark the completion of 100 days of his government in power.
+Mumbai, Mar 07: Maharashtra Chief Uddhav Thackeray visited Ayodhya today along with his family to mark the completion of 100 days of his government in power.

-This will be Thackeray's first visit since he took oath as Maharashtra Chief Minister last year.
+This is Thackeray's first visit since he took oath as Maharashtra Chief Minister last year.
 However, Thackeray is unlikely to perform 'aarti' on the bank of Saryu River due to Coronavirus scare.

+"I have parted ways with the BJP, not with Hindutva.
+The BJP is not Hindutva.
+Hindutva is a different thing and I have not parted ways with it," he told a gathering in Ayodhya, where he was scheduled to perform an aarti, but cancelled it due to concerns over the coronavirus.

+The Shiv Sena chief also announced he will give Rs 1 crore towards the temple to Lord Ram in Ayodhya from his trust.

 Shiv Sena leader Sanjay Raut said the visit has been curtailed in the wake of the health advisories issued by the government.